 Antidepressants are often the first treatment prescribed for depression.
-However, finding the right medication to treat depression can be a complicated process, since no single antidepressant drug has been found to be the best treatment for every patient.
+However, finding the right medications for depression to treat anxiety and depression can be a complicated process, since no single antidepressant drug has been found to be the best treatment for every patient.
 Each person is unique, and therefore treatment varies from person to person based on his or her individual needs.

 What is an antidepressant?